 Please note: All airline ticket purchases, except those made with travel fellowships, must be made through Anthony Travel or Concur.

 If you are not sure how your travel funds will be disbursed, or if you have any questions, please contact Vanessa Noya.

 - As the state’s flagship institution of higher education, UT Austin attracts a large and diverse body of undergraduate students (about 38,000).
 The great majority are Texas residents, but many others come from around the country and the globe.
 Undergraduate admission is competitive, and undergraduate teaching is a top priority both across the campus and in Classics.
 Graduate students in Classics make vital contributions to undergraduate teaching in Classical Civilization, Latin, and occasionally Greek.

 - Consistently ranked among the nation’s top public research universities, UT Austin is also home to about 11,000 graduate students, the great majority from other states and many other countries.
-Graduate students in Classics number around 30 or so, usually including some studying overseas.
+Graduate students in Classics number around 30, usually including some studying overseas.
 Another 20 or so students specializing in classical subjects pursue degrees in other programs, mainly Art History, Philosophy, and Religious Studies.
 Current graduate students have come to us from Arizona State, Case Western, Chicago, Dickinson, Florida, Haverford, Indiana, Johns Hopkins, Middlebury, Northwestern, Oberlin, Ohio State, Penn, Utah State, Washington & Lee, as well as Britain, Canada, Greece, and New Zealand.
 The balance of women and men is roughly even.